Blockchain-Enabled Internet-of-Things Platform for End-to-End Industrial Hemp Supply Chain: Introduction

 This paper is organized as follows.
 In Section~\ref{sec:review}, we review the most related blockchain development and applications.
-In Section~\ref{sec:IHSC}, we describe the end-to-end industrial hemp supply chain (IHSC), main participants and their expectation and needs.
-In Section~\ref{sec:blockchain_IoT}, we introduce the proposed blockchain-enabled internet-of-things (IoT) platform, including IHSC process monitoring and tracking, two-layer blockchain design, smart contract and consensus design for data/information tracking, process quality validation, THC/CBD control, and regulation compliance.
-In Section~\ref{sec:implementation}, we discuss the architecture of proposed platform, and present the key algorithms of record creating, verification, validation, and data/information retrieving.
-Then, the performance of proposed blockchain-enabled IoT platform for IHSC efficiency and safety is studied, and the real-world implementation at Oregon, Alabama, Colorado, and Pennsylvania is discussed in Section~\ref{sec:performance}.
+In Section~\ref{sec:IHSC}, we describe the end-to-end industrial hemp supply chain (IHSC), main participants, and their expectation and needs.
+In Section~\ref{sec:blockchain_IoT}, we propose the blockchain-enabled internet-of-things (IoT) platform, including IHSC process monitoring and tracking, two-layer blockchain design, smart contract, and consensus design for data/information sharing, process quality validation, THC/CBD control, and regulation compliance.
+In Section~\ref{sec:implementation}, we discuss the architecture of the proposed platform, and present the key algorithms for record creating, verification, validation, and data/information retrieving.
+Then, the performance of the proposed blockchain-enabled IoT platform for improving the IHSC efficiency and safety is studied, and the real-world implementation at Oregon, Alabama, Colorado, and Pennsylvania is discussed in Section~\ref{sec:performance}.
 We conclude this paper in Section~\ref{sec:conclusion}.